-I recommend establishing a daily, weekly and monthly routine with simple achievable tasks that work.
+I recommend establishing a daily, weekly and monthly hair care routine with simple achievable tasks that work.

-Daily hair care routine for your 4C hair is mainly just moisturizing, sealing and protecting the hair.
+Daily hair care routine for your 4C hair is mainly about moisturizing, sealing and protecting the hair from moisture loss and physical damage.
 This helps in maintaining hydration and keeps your hair soft and easy to manage.

 Monthly hair care routine is reserved for those special treatments that are very valuable to the hair and done less frequently.